HugoBlox/theme-research-group/content/authors/oliver-ratmann/_index.md

 - Principal Investigators
 ---

+I develop bespoke statistical methods for public good.
+My group and I are particularly interested in novel Bayesian methods that harness information in viral deep sequence data, mobile phone mobility data, and time-resolved patient data to characterise the spread of infectious diseases, and to guide public health interventions.

 We are involved in a number of multinational data-driven public health projects.
-I co-lead the Phylogenetics and Networks of Generalised HIV epidemics in Africa, and my group develops statistical methods to analyse [HIV deep sequence data](https://www.pangea-hiv.org).
+I co-lead the [Phylogenetics and Networks of Generalised HIV epidemics in Africa]((https://www.pangea-hiv.org)), and my group develops statistical methods to analyse HIV deep sequence data.
 I am a member of the Global Reference Group for [children affected by COVID-19](https://www.spi.ox.ac.uk/the-global-reference-group-on-children-affected-by-covid-19) and help develop methods to quantify the number of children who lost their parents or caregivers to COVID-19.
 My group works closely with [Emodo Inc.](https://www.emodoinc.com) to harness global mobile phone device data for public good.
 I am the lead statistician of the LONGVIEW study at the [Rakai Health Sciences Program](https://www.rhsp.org/).
-We are affiliated with the HIV transmission elimination initiative Amsterdam and have joined forces for a future with no new HIV infections (https://hteam.nl).
+We are affiliated with the [HIV transmission elimination initiative Amsterdam](https://www.pangea-hiv.org) and have joined forces for a future with no new HIV infections.